2010 attack on Ahmadiyya mosques: Attack

 The perpetrators lobbed grenades and started firing as they attacked mosques of the minority Ahmadi Muslim community in two different residential neighborhoods.
 The near simultaneous attacks were at Darul Zikr, Garhi Shahu and Bait-al Noor.
-Lack of security meant they easily infiltrated both the Mosques in Lahore Model Town and in Garhi Shahu, 15km apart.
+Lack of security meant they easily infiltrated both the Mosques in Lahore Model Town and in Garhi Shahu, 15 km apart.

 The attackers at Garhi Shahu, including two would-be suicide bombers, entered the mosque without any resistance, before storming into the prayer halls firing guns, throwing grenades.
 The assault at Model Town involved two attackers opening fire on worshippers before exploding hand grenades.
 The attackers did not take any hostages and killed indiscriminately.

 The Elite Police arrived once the attackers had entered the mosques but did not launch an operation, while the two attackers blew themselves up after the attack in Garhi Shahu which lasted four hours.
 Two militants were involved in each of the attacks.

 In Model Town, both the attackers were captured alive as they were overpowered by some of the worshippers; one of the attackers was captured on the first floor by some of the young members of the Ahmadiyya Jammat i.e. Khuddam, and one was overpowered in the main hall on the ground floor by a worshiper who was an ex-army officer.
 At one time up to 3000 people were reported to be in the mosque during the attack.
 This is considered the deadliest attack on Ahmadi Muslims.